Venice | a journey inside Pollock’s Alchemy

 See captions for creditis.

 Alchemy by Jackson Pollock.
-Discovering the Artist at Work, running until April 6, 2015 at the Peggy Guggenheim Collection in Venice, is an extraordinary scientific exhibition that allow the visitors to fully appreciate a masterpiece of the 20th century art.
-Such kind of cultural events, quite rare not only in Italy, is capable to offer to the general public an truly complete and in-depth knowledge of a work of art.
+Discovering the Artist at Work, running until April 6, 2015, at the Peggy Guggenheim Collection in Venice, is an extraordinary scientific exhibition that allows visitors to fully appreciate a masterpiece of 20th-century art.
+Such, rare and valuable, kind of cultural events are capable of offering the general public a truly complete and in-depth knowledge of a work of art.

 From the top: